mckayc/task-donegeon/README.md

 -   **Direct Login:** The application starts on a master password screen, ensuring the game world is secure from the start.
 -   **Refined UI/UX:** Moved the rewards display out of the header and next to the page title for better contextual awareness.
 -   **Hybrid PIN Entry:** A streamlined PIN login screen with both a standard text input for keyboards and an on-screen keypad for touch devices.
+-   **Fullscreen Toggle:** A new button in the header allows users to enter and exit fullscreen mode, perfect for tablet and kiosk use.
 -   **Enhanced Security & Login:** Features persistent login sessions, a quick user-switching bar, and configurable PIN/password requirements for different user roles.
--   **Local Image Gallery:** Admins can now manage a local image gallery by simply dropping files into an `uploads` folder.
-The app automatically categorizes them by filename for easy use.
+-   **Flexible Image Support:** The app supports standard web image formats, including `PNG`, `JPG`, `GIF`, `SVG`, and modern `WebP` files.
+Admins can manage a local image gallery by simply dropping files into an `uploads` folder, and the app automatically categorizes them by filename for easy use.
 -   **Secure AI-Powered Features:** Includes an "AI Studio" for generating quests, items, trophies, and more, powered by a secure backend proxy using the Gemini API.
 -   **Advanced Calendar:** Features interactive Month, Week, and Day views for better planning and task management.
 -   **Session-Based Master Lock:** The application is locked upon first visit and requires an admin password to unlock for the session.